 SECTION I: The fiscal year shall commence January 1

 SECTION II: Membership shall be limited to owners of real estate in the Gardens.
-Associate memberships shall be available to persons with long-term (over six months) leases or rental agreements.
+Associate memberships shall be available to persons with long-term (over six consecutive months) leases or rental agreements.

 SECTION III: Each household shall constitute a single membership, regardless of how many Gardens' parcels are owned, and be entitled to one vote.

 SECTION IV: Membership or associate membership shall commence with payment of annual dues.
-Non members applying for initial membership or associate membership after June 30th shall be assessed one half of the current year annual dues.Non-members applying for initial membership or associate membership after June 30th shall be assessed one-half of the current year annual dues.Non-members applying for initial membership or associate membership after June 30th shall be assessed one-half of the current year annual dues.Non-members applying for initial membership or associate membership after June 30th shall be assessed one-half of the current year annual dues.Non-members applying for initial membership or associate membership after June 30th shall be assessed one-half of the current year annual dues.
+Non members applying for initial membership or associate membership after June 30th shall be assessed one half of the current year annual dues.

 SECTION V: Dues are payable January 1st and cover the calendar year in which paid.

 SECTION VI: Any changes in annual dues for the following year shall be determined by